kmlbgn/docu-notion/README.md

-# Description
+# Nocusorus
-KIRA's documentation system integrates with docu-notion-kira, a forked version of [docu-notion](https://github.com/sillsdev/docu-notion) tailored for Kira Network.

-Docu-notion allows the use of Notion as the primary editing platform to produce content suitable for static site generators; Docusaurus in this case.
-This combination meets several challenging requirements, such as automatique deployment, editing workflow features, localization support via Crowdin, and capabilities for both online and offline distribution.
-Future plans include adding versioning capabilities.

-# How It Works ?

-Docu-notion fetches content from a provided Notion root page and produce a structured folder of markdown-base files of its content.
-The root page has two main components:
+Nocusorus is a tool that fetches content from a provided Notion root page and generates a structured folder of markdown-based files containing its content for Docusaurus.
+Nocusaurus is built from [docu-notion](https://github.com/sillsdev/docu-notion).

-1. **The Database (Optional)** - This is where the documentation pages are stored.
-They include content and are equipped with workflow properties to facilitate a Kanban-style management process where pages can have metadata that can be leveraged and are published according to their ‘status’.
+The root page in Notion serves as the foundation for the generated documentation structure.
+It contains one or more "Tabs Pages", each representing a separate folder structure or content hierarchy, similar to a merkle tree or a separate navigation section.

+Cross-linking between different Tab structures is supported, allowing for interconnected documentation across multiple content hierarchies.

+Nocusaurus supports custom parsing through plugins, making it versatile for use with various static site generators beyond Docusaurus.
+This flexibility allows you to create documentation websites or other projects using the static generator of your choice while still leveraging Notion as CMS.

+# How It Works
+Nocusorus requires a Notion root page with two main components:

+1. Tabs Page (Mandatory)
-2. **The Outline Page (Mandatory)** - This is a central Notion page that organizes content hierarchically.
-It serves as the foundation of the documentation structure.
-The arrangement of sub-pages within the Outline is directly reflected in the final documentation site and its sidebar navigation.
-These sub-pages should link back to the relevant documents housed in the database.
+A Tab page is a Notion page that organizes content hierarchically.
+Each Tab page represents a separate folder structure or content hierarchy in the generated documentation.
+The arrangement of sub-pages within a Tab is directly reflected in the final documentation and the Tab's sidebar navigation.
+The Tab's sub-pages link back to the relevant documents housed in the database (if applicable).

+For example, in a Docusaurus website using multi-instances, each Tab page could represent the foundation for the "docs", "blog", or other other top navigation sections.

+2. Databases (Optional)
+Databases in Notion can be used to store the documentation pages within a Tab.
+When pages are stored in a database, they can have metadata that can be leveraged, and they are published according to their 'status'.
+This enables a Kanban-style workflow management process for the documentation pages.

 ### **Page Structure in the Outline**